 I’m no expert on how to market fiction writing.
 Although I’ve produced video documentaries, radio news, published non-fiction articles and a short story or two, I’m still editing my novels.
 However, what I know for certain is I’m having fun here — meeting you!
 Who knew I’d encounter so many friendly people from all over the world, who would open my ridiculously sheltered eyes?

-In my hugely romanticized imaginings, I picture an Author with a capital “A.” On virtue of their talent, they only needed to work a little hard to attract a super-star literary agent and publisher.
-For this reason, they never have to lift a finger to sell their books.
+In my hugely romanticized imaginings, I picture an Author with a capital “A.” On virtue of their talent, they only need to work a little hard to attract a super-star literary agent and publisher.
+For this reason, they never lift a finger to sell their books.
 The Author sits at an incredible desk in a gorgeous office with a spectacular view.
 After a walk with their dog, a shower, and a scrumptious breakfast, they begin their day writing.
 Until they get hungry, that is.
-That’s when they enjoy a tea or a hot chocolate or an espresso with sweets such as the madeleines that writer Marcel Proust used as analyze memory.
+That’s when they enjoy a tea or a hot chocolate or an espresso with sweets such as the madeleines writer Marcel Proust used as analyze memory.

 In my fantasies, nowhere does marketing rear its head.
 Certainly, in my dreams, the fame of great Authors never involves any of them setting aside part of their day to develop an author platform.

 Now for Reality…